intake/intake/docs/source/glossary.rst

 .. glossary::

     Cache
         Local copies of remote files.
-Intake allows for download-on-first-use for data-soruces, so that subsequent access is much faster, see :ref:`caching`.
+Intake allows for download-on-first-use for data-sources, so that subsequent access is much faster, see :ref:`caching`.
 The format of the files is unchanged in this case, but may be decompressed.